K20shores/kyleshores.com/content/blog/my-next-chapter/index.md

 It turns out, the easiest way for me to get into engineering was to add a double degree.
 At the time, all freshman engineers were in general engineering.
 In their second semester, they applied to different disciplines, maybe had some interviews, and hoped to get in.
-I spent 15 minutes in the advisors office, wrote three sentences on why I wanted to be an engineer and gave them my GPA, and then I was in.
+I spent 15 minutes in the advisor's office, wrote three sentences on why I wanted to be an engineer and gave them my GPA, and then I was in.
 Starting the summer after my freshman year, I had to take some introductory engineering courses